wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 These should be pre-built elements internal to the `UserInterface` that can accommodate for certain types of interactive events.

 - The `type` field must match one of the strings included.
-Each string represents a different type of prompt
+Each string represents a different type of prompt.
-- A `label` for the element, typically providing context to the element
+- A `label` for the element, typically providing context to the element.
-- A `data` object for the element, which is specific to the element itself and how it's rendered
+- A `data` object for the element, which is specific to the element itself and how it's rendered.

 The individual element types and required data are further outlined in the [PromptElement](#) document.